MARA Student Experience

 - We help students to become the best job candidate by offering career workshops, a dedicated career blog, job search tips and guidance, access to job listing sites, and one-on-one consultations with our expert career counselor.
 The majority of survey respondents took advantage of our school’s career development resources.

 - Advising and student support are top priority at our school.
-100% of survey respondents contacted their academic advisor throughout their studies and rated their academic advisor as Very Good or Good for support and helpfulness.
+100% of survey respondents contacted their academic advisor throughout their studies and rated the guidance and assistance they received as Very Good.

 “Our professors are not only certified in the areas in which they teach, but they also have practical experience.” – Dr. Patricia Franks